#1 Septic Pumping in Saraland, AL | Fast & Local 🐘

 Specific Septic Tank Regulations

-• Permitting Process: Mandatory permits for installation, repair, or modification of any onsite sewage disposal system.
-This involves a permit application, site evaluation (including soil tests), system design approval, installation by a licensed installer, and final inspection by MCHD.
+• Permitting Process: A permit is required from the MCHD prior to the construction, installation, repair, or alteration of any onsite sewage disposal system.
+This involves a site evaluation by a qualified professional and approval of system design.

 Typical Soil Drainage Characteristics in Saraland